setmy-info/clj-file-traversal/README.md

 2. Codox: document map content once, for many functions and linking to that (like @see in JavaDocs)
 3. Directory handler function.
 4. Pass map with callback functions, filtering options.
 5. Creation time getting and adding to handling map.
+Path filePath = Paths.get(fileName); BasicFileAttributes fileAttributes = Files.readAttributes(filePath, BasicFileAttributes.class); fileAttributes.creationTime()